Adsorption of volatiles on dust grains in protoplanetary disks: Kinetic Monte Carlo Simulations of Grain Surfaces

 Conventional TPD experiments are conducted under conditions substantially different from astrophysical environments: temperatures well below the triple point of water and gas-phase molecule number densities orders of magnitude higher than those found in protoplanetary disks or the interstellar medium.
 These experimental conditions promote the formation of extensive water clusters on substrate surfaces \citet{PhysRevB.79.235440, PhysRevB.84.033402, bjorneholm2016water}.
 Consequently, molecular addition or removal processes during TPD measurements primarily occur at the interfaces of these water clusters rather than at the actual substrate-adsorbate boundary.
 This clustering phenomenon could lead to a possible misinterpretation of TPD data: the slopes observed in Arrhenius plots actually reflect $\epsilon_{\mathrm{hb}} / \kb$, the energy scale associated with hydrogen bond breaking, rather than the true substrate adsorption energy $\Delta\epsilon_{\ad} / \kb$.
 For silicate substrates, the situation is further complicated by the exceptional strength of chemisorption bonds, which remain intact at typical protoplanetary disk temperatures ($T\lesssim 10^3~\K$).
 Under these conditions, any molecular desorption processes are governed by hydrogen bond rupture within water clusters, again causing TPD measurements to yield $\epsilon_{\mathrm{hb}}$ rather than the fundamental substrate adsorption energy.
+Similar phenomena have also been observed in recent experiments of other types of molecules (e.g. \citealt{2017ApJ...837...65H} for \chem{CO_2}).

 Accurate interpretation of adsorption mechanisms and binding energies is therefore essential for reliable modeling of astrophysical processes involving dust grains.